paarthd00/paarthd00/README.md

 ## Achievements

-Lead developer on the award-winning AME Roundup website Played a key role in developing the OurSOS public safety app Streamlined workflow with BulletProof Studio Tools (VFX budgeting solution) Track record of exceptional website performance scores.
+  - Lead developer on the award-winning AME Roundup website

+  - Played a key role in developing the OurSOS public safety app

+  - Streamlined workflow with BulletProof Studio Tools (VFX budgeting solution)

 ## Education